1. Contact addresses

 10.3 Tracking Pixels

 We can integrate tracking pixels into our digital presence.
 Tracking pixels are also referred to as web beacons.
-Tracking pixels – also from third parties whose services we use – are usually small, invisible images or scripts formulated in JavaScript that are automatically retrieved when accessing our digital presence.
-With tracking pixels, at least the same information as in logging in log files can be captured.
+Tracking pixels – including those from third parties whose services we use – are usually small, invisible images or scripts formulated in JavaScript that are automatically retrieved when accessing our digital presence.
+Tracking pixels can capture at least the same information as logging in log files.

 11. Notifications and Messages